 The five main differences between planets and stars are:

-- Planets always orbit around a star.
-Never the other way around.
+- Planets orbit around a star.
+Stars do not orbit planets.

 - Planets are made of rock, ice, gas or water.
 Stars are made of plasma.